NathanBlackburnDev/fromthetransistor-week1/README.md

 The voltages between two points is equal to the current between the two points * the voltage
 ### Capacitors
-A capacitor is similar to a battery, with the main difference being
+A capacitor is similar to a battery, with the main difference being a capacitor cannot produce new electrocs, it only stores them.
+That is the reason as to why a capacitor is called such, because it has the capacity to store energy.
+Inside a capacitor, the terminals connect to two metal plates seperated by a non-conducting substance, or dielectric.
 ### Logic gates
 Computers user logic gates to transform the 1s and 0s from input wires.
 A logic gate accepts input then outputs a result based on their state.
 Some logic gates: